RenegadeMinds/testbed/Atomic Transactions.md

     xaya-cli -regtest name_register "p/Alice" "{}"
     xaya-cli -regtest name_register "p/Bob" "{}"

 From here on in, we'll refer to each node as the names we created on each node, i.e. Alice and Bob.
+Bob will create and sign the initial transaction then send it to Alice to sign and send to the Xaya blockchain network.

 Next, check to see the names in the wallet with the `name_list` RPC command.